Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Encounter** **Attack** **17** (**Standard Action**) ● **Martial, Weapon**
 > **Melee** weapon, one creature marked by you
 > **Attack** Strength vs AC
-> **Hit** 2dW + Strength modifier damage, and the target is dazed, weakened, and is rattled until the end of your next turn.
+> **Hit** 1dW + Strength modifier damage, and the target is dazed, weakened, and is rattled until the end of your next turn.
 > **Miss** Half damage, and the target is dazed until the end of your next turn.
 > **Maintain Standard** Repeat the attack against the same target.
 You cannot maintain if you miss.
+> **Boost Level 27** 2dW + Strength modifier damage, and the target is dazed, weakened, and is rattled until the end of your next turn.

 > #### An Unwise Action
 > *Enemies train their weapons.
 You advise your opponents of the wisdom of such a risk, and then show them why.*